-- 1. The Local Authority Designated Officer (formerly LADO now Designated Officer) for child protection concerns (all cases which concern a staff member or volunteer). - 2.
+- 1. The Local Authority Designated Officer (formerly LADO now Designated Officer) for child protection concerns (all cases which concern a team member or volunteer). - 2.
 Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child). - 3.
-Police (cases where a crime may have been committed).

-- 4. Liaise with the Chair of Trustees to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - 5.
-Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+Police (cases where a crime may have been committed). - 4.
+Liaise with the Chair of Trustees to inform them of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - 5.
+Act as a source of support, advice and expertise to the team on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.

-13. Record Keeping and Retention of Information
+14. Record Keeping and Retention of Information

 NYB has referred to guidance from NSPCC Child Protection Records: Retention and storage guidelines.
-NYB Marketing and Communications Manager is NCVO Data Protection trained to ensure our Data Retention Policy is reviewed annually in accordance with guidelines and we are robust in our record keeping and retention of information.
+NYB Data Protection Officer is trained to ensure our Data Retention Policy is reviewed annually in accordance with guidelines and we are robust in our record keeping and retention of information.